 (A) Functional domains of myosin-X. Myosin-X is composed of a motor domain, three IQ motifs, three PH domains (1a/b, 2 and 3), a myosin tail homology 4 (MyTH4) and a band 4.1, ezrin, radixin, moesin (FERM) domain important for protein binding.
 (B-D) Myosin-X activation.
 Full activation of myosin-X is dependent on PH domain-PIP3 interaction (C) and protein dimerisation (D).

-We are now investigating the role of myosin-X in promoting cell invasion by screening for novel binding partners and by introducing specific mutations in different myosin-X domains.
-We are also continuing to gain a more in-depth understanding of filopodia and their regulators using a combination of mass-spectrometric, drug and siRNA screens, to identify novel regulators of filopodia formation.
-We are now in the process of validating and investigating the contribution of these filopodia-associated proteins to the metastatic process both in vitro and in vivo. and believe that this multi-pronged approach in studying filopodia and invasive machineries could underpin the development of valuable therapeutic strategies to target cancer cell metastases.
+We are continuing to gain a more in-depth understanding of filopodia and their regulators using a combination of mass-spectrometric and drug/siRNA screens and super-resolution microscopy and to investigate the contribution of these filopodia-associated proteins to the metastatic process both in vitro and in vivo.
+We believe that this multi-pronged approach in studying filopodia and invasive machineries could underpin the development of valuable therapeutic strategies to target cancer cell metastasis.
+Our work with myosin-X has led to a collaboration with CD3 (Centre for Durg Design and Discovery; non-profit organisation bridging the gap between academia and pharma) to discover novel inhibitors of myosin-X function to disrupt filopodia formation.